 After God ended the Old Covenant Law, although holy, it became the "ministry of death" and the "ministry of condemnation" because no one could keep it perfectly (see 2 Corinthians 3:6-7,8-9).

 The Law ceased to exist before salvation was ever offered to the Gentiles.
 If the Law was still in effect, the Gentiles would have no hope of salvation.
 Why?
 It is because the Mosaic Law was the barrier between the Jews and the Gentiles (Ephesians 2:11,12,13-14,15-16, especially Ephesians 2:12,14).

 Difference Between Law and Grace

-The Law focused on the standard of righteousness; it was an external standard that the Jews attempted to live out by their own human abilities.
+The Law focused on the standard of righteousness; it was an external standard that the Jews attempted to live out by their own human effort.
 Grace looks to the source of righteousness, Jesus Christ.
-Grace is an internal standard that is lived out by Jesus Christ, Himself, as He lives His righteous life in you and does His good works through you; you follow Him in faith.
+Grace is an internal standard that is lived out by Christ, Himself, as He lives His righteous life in you and does His good works through you; you follow Him in faith.

 Why the Confusion?

 Much of the confusion about Law and grace is due to the fact that, in the four Gospels, Jesus lived under the Law and taught the Law as God meant it to be taught.
 Because the four Gospels are in the New Testament, people have misunderstood this as our rule of life.
 We are to live as Jesus did - by faith - not under the rule of law.
 The Apostles taught grace, not Law, in the rest of the New Testament.
 The Law ceased to exist after Christ's resurrection.
 The writer of Hebrews acknowledged that there would be a period of transition from Law to grace; but, this applied only to the Jews.

 Hebrews 8:13 When He said, "A new covenant," He has made the first obsolete.
 But whatever is becoming obsolete and growing old is ready to disappear.